APA style

 The APA became involved in journal publishing in 1923.
 In 1929, an APA committee had a seven-page writer's guide published in the Psychological Bulletin.
 In 1944, a 32-page guide appeared as an article in the same journal.
 The first edition of the APA Publication Manual was published in 1952 as a 61-page supplement to the Psychological Bulletin, marking the beginning of a recognized "APA style".
 The initial edition went through two revisions: one in 1957, and one in 1967.
 Subsequent editions were released in 1974, 1983, 1994, 2001, 2009, and 2019.
 The increasing length of the guidelines and its transformation into a manual have been accompanied by increasingly explicit prescriptions about many aspects of acceptable work.
 The earliest editions were controlled by a group of field leaders who were behaviorist in orientation and the manual has continued to foster that ideology, even as it has influenced many other fields.

-Primarily known for the simplicity of its reference citation style, the Manual also established standards for language use that had far-reaching effects.
-Particularly influential were the "Guidelines for Nonsexist Language in APA Journals," first published as a modification to the 1974 edition, which provided practical alternatives to sexist language then in common usage.
+According to the American Psychological Association, APA format can make the point of an argument clear and simple to the reader.
+Particularly influential were the "Guidelines for Nonsexist Language in APA Journals", first published as a modification to the 1974 edition, which provided practical alternatives to sexist language then in common usage.
 The guidelines for reducing bias in language have been updated over the years and presently provide practical guidance for writing about age, disability, gender, participation in research, race and ethnicity, sexual orientation, socioeconomic status, and intersectionality (APA, 2020, Chapter 5).

-A typical APA-style research paper fulfills 3 levels of specification.
-Level 1 states how a research paper must be organized by including a title page, an abstract, an introduction, the methodology, the results, a discussion, and references.
-In addition, formatting of abstracts and title pages must be as per the APA manual of style.
-Level 2 specifies the style of writing.
-It must be clear and formal without slang, pop culture references, biased language, and humor.
-It must minimize literary devices, use technical terms appropriately, and be direct.
-Level 3 specifies the mechanics such as double-spacing, using title case for headings, using numerals for numbers 10 and above, hyphenating compound adjectives, using in-text citations for sources, left aligning all tables and figures, and using footnotes sparingly.